Mehedi7242/tsProblems/README.md

   // ❌ Not valid: missing a1 and a2 from A1
   const intersection3: AandB = { b1: 3, b2: 3 };

+### How does TypeScript help in improving code quality and project maintainability?
+- Currently, I’m learning TypeScript, and I will share my own opinion.
+From my experience with JavaScript, when we declare a variable, function, array, object we don’t declare its type, and it’s dynamically typed in JS.
+But in TS, we have to define its type explicitly.
+Though I faced problems with the syntax, the advantages are greater than the syntax issues once I became used to it.

+  #### Example:

+    ```ts
+    // For example:
+    const name = "Mehedi";

+    // In TypeScript, we can define the type:
+    const nameTS: string = "Mehedi";

+    // We can also declare the type of an array, whether it will be a string or number array:
+    const arr: number[] = [2, 34, 5];

+    // TypeScript shows us errors before running the code because it performs type checking at compile time.

+    type ObjType = {
+      id: number;
+      name: string;
+      age: number;
+    };

+    const obj1: ObjType = {
+      id: 232,
+      name: "Mehedi",
+      age: 23,
+    };

+    console.log(obj1);

+    // In this case, if we declare a type, we also get autocomplete suggestions, which improves the developer experience.